 Head Coach Gary Van Atta

-Gary Van Atta is entering his third season as the head coach of the women's basketball program in his second stint at the University.
+Gary Van Atta is entering his fourth season as the head coach of the women's basketball program in his second stint at the University.

 Van Atta, a Class of 1999 inductee in the Montevallo Athletics Hall of Fame, compiled a 166-49 record over seven seasons in his tenure at Montevallo from 1989-96.
 All six of the Falcons' 20-win seasons occurred under Van Atta, including a program best 28-7 record during the 1993-94 season.